Virginia Vallejo: 1970s

 From 1972 to 1975, she was as the presenter of "¡Oiga Colombia, Revista del Sábado!", a program directed by Carlos Lemos Simmonds and Fernández de Soto.
 From 1973 to 1975, she was the host of the television musical shows "Éxitos 73", "Éxitos 74" and "Éxitos 75", produced by THOY, the programadora of the family of President Julio César Turbay.

 In 1973, she began working as a reporter on TV Sucesos-A3, the newscast directed by Alberto Acosta; and, from 1975 to 1977, she became the international editor.
 In the early and mid seventies, she hosted other television programs, like the quiz show TV Crucigrama, a cooking show with chef Segundo Cabezas, and a program for children.

 In January 1978, she became the anchorwoman of Noticiero 24 Horas, which aired at 7:00 PM, and was directed by Mauricio Gómez, Ernesto Rodríguez Medina and Sergio Arboleda.
 In March, the Government of Taiwan invited her to the inauguration of President Chiang Ching-kuo.
 The same year, she was elected as the vice-president of the board of directors of the ACL, Asociación Colombiana de Locutores (Association of Colombian Speakers).
 In 1978, 1979 and 1980, she won the award as the Best Television Anchor of the APE, Asociación de Periodistas del Espectáculo (Association of Entertainment Journalists).

 In 1979, she co-starred in the movie Colombia Connection by Gustavo Nieto Roa.
 In November, she appeared in Town & Country, opening the section The Beautiful Women of El Dorado.
 In 1979 and 1980, she presented ¡Cuidado con las Mujeres!, a program by RTI Producciones, directed by David Stivel.

 1980s

 In 1981, she founded her own programadora, TV Impacto, with the journalist Margot Ricci.
 That same year, the Government of Israel invited them to do a special program about The Holy Land.

 In 1980 and 1982, she worked at Caracol Radio.
-She was the only journalist sent by a Colombian media outlet to London to cover the wedding of the Prince of Wales and Lady Diana Spencer on 29 July 1981.
+She was the only journalist sent by a Colombian media outlet to London, to transmit the wedding of the Prince of Wales and Lady Diana Spencer on July 29, 1981.
 Vallejo's broadcast for Caracol lasted three hours.
 She covered the Miss Colombia pageant for the same station until 1985.